top of page

 The contribution that these ordinary workers make to society and the economy would otherwise go unnoticed and uncelebrated.

-The Queensland Council of Unions and its regional branches will again organise events across the state in 2024 for the 133rd observance of Labour Day, with workers, their families and supporters celebrating the achievements of working people through marches, events and family fun days.
+The Queensland Council of Unions and its regional branches will again organise events across the state in 2026 for Labour Day, with workers, their families and supporters celebrating the achievements of working people through marches, events and family fun days.

 The largest march is held in Brisbane, with events also occurring across regional Queensland.